Patient's Query

 Hello doctor,

 I am a 37-year-old female.
 I have a history of Hashimoto's disease and spinal stenosis.
-It is of the large intestine.
+It is part of the large intestine.
 My symptoms before this included abdominal pain, RLQ and low midline, intermittent diarrhea, bloating, and at times inability to have a bowel movement, and weight loss of about 15 pounds.
 Pain and diarrhea have occurred in bouts several times over the years.
 The doctor noticed a few discrete ulcers on colonoscopy, but that is all I know from the report.
-My biopsy reports revealed chronic ulcer with inflammatory infiltrate and architectural distortion in the adjacent mucosa with mucosal fibrosis and reactive epithelium.
+My biopsy reports revealed a chronic ulcer with inflammatory infiltrate and architectural distortion in the adjacent mucosa with mucosal fibrosis and reactive epithelium.
 Could you give me your differential diagnosis for the biopsy result from my colonoscopy?
 Kindly help.

 Hello,